content-left-bg.png

 Why this is a priority

 Competent, capable and well-supported staff are critical to the delivery of high-quality education and care.
-Compliance and service quality is compromised when staff are not appropriately qualified and experienced, adequate in number, and familiar with the service’s practices and the needs and interests of the children they are working with.
+Compliance and service quality are compromised when staff are not appropriately qualified and experienced, adequate in number and familiar with the service’s practices and the needs and interests of the children they are working with.

 Ensuring child safety starts right from the point that staff are recruited, so be sure your screening processes are robust.
 Effective leadership should be in place to ensure that staff are properly inducted, adequately supported, and effectively overseen in their practice.